sosgasm/ArcaPie/README.md

 My idea of an arcade box was simple.
 It had to be square with a cut out window for the monitor.
 ```
 Steps:

 * Decide for youself what the dimensions should be.
-In my case my choice was based on the size of my living room and location of the box (wall,table etc.)
+In my case the size of the box was based on the size
+of my living room and location of the box (wall,table etc.)
+* Cut out the 6 sides of your box.
+I used my least favorite tool: the saw table.
+I made sure the thickness of the wood was > than the head of the screws I used to attach the planks together.
 ```

+## License

+This project is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/)